Art Business I, II, III

 admissions packet after being accepted into the program.
 Students enrolled in the Master of Arts in Art, Law and Business are eligible for federal financial aid, for details email email@example.com

-All admissions materials, including recommendation letters, must be submitted in hard copy to Christie's Admissions 11 West 42nd Floor 8, New York, NY 10036.
+All admissions materials, including recommendation letters, must be submitted in hard copy to Christie's Education Admissions, 1230 Avenue of the Americas, 20th Floor, New York, NY 10020.

 - Completed admission application form